 Yes, some bidders are adamant they won’t attend an auction where there is a buyer’s premium, and that fact can almost be completely mitigated by the other willing bidders.
 The much more material issue is do the bidders — any of the bidders — consider it when bidding.

-Lastly, here is our [somewhat famous] mathematically-based evaluation (the complete analysis is here: https://mikebrandlyauctioneer.wordpress.com/2011/04/02/the-net-effect-of-the-buyers-premium/) on how the reaction to the buyer’s premium — in lieu of a seller’s commission — effects the seller’s net and the auctioneer’s commission:
+Lastly, here is our [somewhat famous] mathematically-based evaluation (the complete analysis is here: https://mikebrandlyauctioneer.wordpress.com/2011/04/02/the-net-effect-of-the-buyers-premium/) on how the reaction to the buyer’s premium — in lieu of a seller’s commission — affects the seller’s net and the auctioneer’s commission:

 - If bidders disregard the buyer’s premium when bidding, the same buyer’s premium nets the seller and auctioneer more.